Study shows autonomous vehicles can help improve traffic flow

 The NSF invited the researchers to discuss their work with auto industry leaders and government officials, including U.S. Senator John Thune, chair of the Senate Committee on Commerce, Science, and Transportation.

 Human drivers naturally create stop-and-go traffic, such as when someone makes a lane change or merges, or because of natural oscillations in human driving.
-The researchers found that by controlling the pace of the in their field experiments, the autonomous car controlled the by dissipating the stop-and-go waves so that traffic wasn't oscillating as it does when all of the cars are driven by humans.
-The researchers determined that even a small percentage of autonomous vehicles (5 percent) could have a significant impact in eliminating waves and reducing the total by up to 40 percent and the braking events by up to 99 percent.)
+The researchers found that by controlling the pace of the autonomous car in their field experiments, the autonomous car controlled the traffic flow by dissipating the stop-and-go waves so that traffic wasn't oscillating as it does when all of the cars are driven by humans.
+The researchers determined that even a small percentage of autonomous vehicles (5 percent) could have a significant impact in eliminating waves and reducing the total fuel consumption by up to 40 percent and the braking events by up to 99 percent.)

 No comments: